wp-plugins/smart-forms/readme.txt

 5. Adding form as a widget
 6. Adding form as a shortcode
 7. Advance email formatting
+8. Example of a form with a calculated field
+9. Calculated field interface
+10. Example of date field
 == Changelog ==
+= 0.5 =
+* Fixed issues with form width
+* Added calculated fields to certain forms
+* Fixed issues in form builder
+* Added a new form element, date picker
 = 0.3 =
 * Added advanced customization for forms email.
 * Fixed bugs in the form builder